10 Must-Have Meal Prepping Tools

 4. Single Serving Containers

-I highly recommend a high quality set of matching containers.
+I strongly recommend a high-quality set of matching containers.
 I prefer these Rubbermaid ones.
 I’ve been using them for 3 years and washing them in the dishwasher and they have held up great.
 I most often use the 3 cup size.

 5. Bulk Containers

 Bulk containers are great for keeping your dry ingredients fresh.
-I like to buy large bulk bags of rice, pasta, oats
+I like to buy large bulk bags of rice, pasta, oats, and dry beans to keep the cost down and store them in these large containers.

 6. Instant Pot